muratmut/add_blankpage_to_pdf/README.md

 # add_blankpage_to_pdf
 Python script to add blank pages.
-Useful to take notes on blank pages next to the actual page
+Useful to take notes on blank pages next to the actual page.
+It uses package PyPDF2.